Sharing Sessions & Ceremonies

-- Ideal for: People new to tea or looking to further explore specific Taiwanese cultivars and regions.
+- Ideal for: People new to tea or looking to further explore specific tea cultivars and regions.

-- Teas shared (will be tailored based on the event and availability): Taiwanese teas (organically / naturally grown)
+- Teas shared (will be tailored based on the event and availability): Organically / naturally grown Taiwanese, Chinese, Thai, and Korean teas

 - The art of brewing tea with skill.
 Informally known as lǎo rén chá 老人茶 (old man tea) in Taiwan.